actions-marketplace-validations/4lch4_replace-tokens/README.md

     CALLBACK: some_value
 ```

-If you want to use a different token format, you can specify a custom token prefix/suffix.
-For example, to replace just tokens like `{CDN}` you could add:
+If you want to use a different token format, specify the prefix and suffix
+values like so:

 ```yml
 - uses: cschleiden/replace-tokens@v1